Body Paint (song)

 "Body Paint" is a baroque pop, orchestral pop, and art rock track.

-Music critics praised "Body Paint"'s production, instrumental arrangenment, and vocals.
+Music critics praised "Body Paint"'s production, instrumental arrangement, and vocals.
 Comparing the song to works by The Beatles, Burt Bacharach, and David Bowie.
-The song debuted at number 22 on the UK Singles Chart.
+The song has been nominated for Best Alternative Music Performance at the 66th Annual Grammy Awards.
+It debuted at number 22 on the UK Singles Chart.

 The accompanying music video was directed by Brook Linder with Ben Chappell serving as creative director.
 The video features an editing room where a screen shows different scenes, interspersed with footage of the band playing in a film studio.
 Visually it is inspired by the works of Alan Pakula made in collaboration with director of photography, Gordon Willis.
 The video was shot on film, specifically on Ektachrome, as a requirement of Turner and Chappell.
 Arctic Monkeys performed the song on television shows such as The Tonight Show Starring Jimmy Fallon, The Jonathan Ross Show, Later...with Jools Holland and Late Night Berlin.

 Composition and lyrics

 Musically the song has been described as a "lounge-y piano ballad", and Beatlesque, with "gorgeous string arrangements" reminiscent of Burt Bacharach and George Martin's work with said group.
 The band has been said as being "in introspective lounge lizard mode over sparkling piano and slowed-down drums."
 Robin Murray of Clash, thought there was a "sense of Bowie's mid 70s peak in the arrangement", and that the song "Split in two by that guitar solo", finds the band, "moving in a sensual, yet utterly insular, path."
 The second half of the song features "gritty guitars" that "push the song into a slightly more rocking direction."

 About the chorus, "Straight from the cover shoot / There's still a trace of body paint / On your legs and on your arms and on your face", lead singer Alex Turner said, "Not exactly what you'd imagine singing over the loud bit–But it's as much about the musical ideas as the lyrics".